U.S. Democrats back on 2020 campaign trail after debate attacks on Warren

 The two congresswomen have been frequent targets of Trump for their views.

+Trump, who has blasted the impeachment probe and denied any wrongdoing, on Wednesday dismissed the field of candidates, tweeting: “Now you see why they have no choice but to push a totally illegal & absurd Impeachment of one of the most successful Presidents!”

-Reporting by Trevor Hunnicutt and Jarrett Renshaw; Writing by John Whitesides; Editing by Peter Cooney
+Reporting by Trevor Hunnicutt and Jarrett Renshaw; Writing by John Whitesides; Editing by Peter Cooney and Steve Orlofsky